mefleacuzimtiny/FullBatteryAlert/README.md

 Just put FullBatteryAlert.exe in your startup folder and you should be good to go.
+It should be possible to change the level at which the "battery low" alert pops up (and other settings) by editing the three variables in `./headers/battery.h` and then rebuilding the whole thing (can be done in dev-c++ pretty easily, though I'm not sure how well this'd go in VS Community)
+In the future, I might add more functionality to this so that the settings can be changed more easily, but this is good enough for my needs as of right now.